segunak/SegunAkinyemi.com/docs/_posts/2025-01-31-dough-diaries-raleigh.md

 If you're ever in Raleigh, you must come here.
 Every other place in this article can be ignored—this alone is worth the journey.
 But heed my warning: _arrive early_.
 This is a known commodity, and if you delay, you may find yourself standing in front of an empty display case, mourning what could have been.
 Move with all manner of immediate speed, and secure for yourself a cinnamon roll so celestial, so exquisitely formed, that it could bring even the most hardened of souls to their knees in reverence.

 <iframe src="https://www.google.com/maps/embed?pb=!1m18!1m12!1m3!1d3237.4964719535!2d-78.66591352465983!3d35.76317907256096!2m3!1f0!2f0!3f0!3m2!1i1024!2i768!4f13.1!3m3!1m2!1s0x89acf5a7a549fff1%3A0xd808862ea2e41ed!2sThe%20Market%20Bakery!5e0!3m2!1sen!2sus!4v1738356192587!5m2!1sen!2sus" width="100%" height="450" style="border:0;" allowfullscreen=""  referrerpolicy="no-referrer-when-downgrade"></iframe>

-## Little Blue Bakehouse

-This place is very well designed, modern, clean, and aesthetically delightful.
-The kind of spot where every offering looks photogenic and every pastry is placed just so.
-It's also home to a _massive_ cinnamon roll.
-They do not skimp on size, nor do they skimp on cream cheese frosting.

-Now, the roll itself?
-A bit underwhelming.
-The texture leans firm, even after warming.
-The cream cheese frosting, while abundant, could have been sweeter.
-A good cinnamon roll, but not a great one.
-Still, worth a stop if you're in the area and appreciate a well curated café space.

-<iframe src="https://www.google.com/maps/embed?pb=!1m18!1m12!1m3!1d3236.86521253097!2d-78.60680372465899!3d35.7786871725559!2m3!1f0!2f0!3f0!3m2!1i1024!2i768!4f13.1!3m3!1m2!1s0x89ac5f932a1a66dd%3A0x35d9fcd4b9e3e9bb!2sLittle%20Blue%20Bakehouse!5e0!3m2!1sen!2sus!4v1738377614093!5m2!1sen!2sus" width="100%" height="450" style="border:0;" allowfullscreen=""  referrerpolicy="no-referrer-when-downgrade"></iframe>

 ## Deja Brew Coffee House